 The celebrations during the Day of the dead in El Salvador are personal in nature; some people like doing everything that comes with religion, while others simply want to pay their respect without all the fanfare.

-To summarize, on this particular day, flowers, mariachis, prayers, and a lot of faith is how Salvadorans honor their loved ones who have already passed away.
+To summarize, on this particular day, flowers, mariachis, prayers, and a lot of faith are how Salvadorans honor their loved ones who have already passed away.

 Throughout El Salvador, the cemeteries are adorned with the different flower arrangements that each family brings to the grave of the deceased.